Stanwick, Northamptonshire: Demography

-Stanwick was the largest village population in the district of East Northamptonshire but it is not the largest village population in North Northamptonshire.
-The village was a ward of Raunds Town Council until April 2000, when Stanwick Parish Council was established.
-It had originally been an independent parish, but was transferred from Thrapston Rural District to Raunds urban district in 1935.
+Stanwick was the largest village population in the district of East Northamptonshire but it is now the tenth largest village population in North Northamptonshire; Weldon being the largest with a population of 6,809 according to the 2021 census.
+Stanwick was originally an independent parish, but was transferred from Thrapston Rural District to Raunds urban district in 1935, until April 2000, when Stanwick Parish Council was established.

 Education

 Stanwick Primary School became an Academy in 2016.
 It is a mixed school for children aged from 4 to 11 years old and was awarded a Grade 2 (Good) rating by OfSTED in 2019.
 There is the Acorn Day Nursery for children aged from 4 months to 4 years old, that was rated Outstanding by OfSTED in 2022.
 There is also a non-profit Stanwick Pre-school Playgroup for children aged from 2 to 5 years old. that was rated Good by OfSTED in 2022.

 Amenities and events

 The Duke of Wellington public house was formerly called the Cock Inn and was renamed The Duke of Wellington Inn, between 1817 and 1820 in honour of the Duke of Wellington following the Battle of Waterloo on 18 June 1815.

-An annual fundraising event for St Laurence Church is organised by the Friends of Stanwick Church (FoSC) and starts with the Teddy Bear Parachute Jump where children's brave Teddy bears wearing parachutes are dropped from the top of the church.
-A volunteer rescue team is on hand, should any bear get into difficulties!
+An annual fundraising event for St Laurence Church is organised by the Friends of Stanwick Church (FoSC) and includes the Toy's Zip-Line where children's brave toys slide down the zip line.

 The Stanwick Races Event is held annually on Easter Monday and consists of a 10 km Road Race and a 2 km Fun Run.
 It is organised by volunteers from the village and the surrounding area.
 It includes participants from a number of countries in addition to semi-professionals and amateurs from the local area.

 Services include Stanwick Club (a former Working Men's Club), the Duke of Wellington public house and a village shop incorporating the post office.

 In 2006 Stanwick Lakes opened.
-It is a country park on the outskirts of the village, managed by the Rockingham Forest Trust on behalf of East Northamptonshire District Council.
+It is a country park on the outskirts of the village, managed by the Rockingham Forest Trust in partnership with North Northamptonshire Council.
 It comprises 750 acres (304 hectares) of former gravel pits and is part of the larger River Nene Regional Park.
 Located in close proximity to the country park is a selection of fishing lakes.

 In 2009 the Parish Council purchased 10 acres (4 hectares) of land, now called the "Parish Fields", at the eastern end of the village that, when fully developed, will include a pocket park, wildflower meadow, recreation area and allotments.

 In 2011 a new village hall was built in the village near to the church, replacing the old "Shant" and former British Legion Hall.

 In 2012 the post office moved across the High Street to the site of the Old School (established by a Trust Deed in 1839).
 In the refurbished building there is also an enlarged shop, a cafe and a bistro.